ToscanaBR/AXLAP/README.md

     *   **MISP (via OpenCTI Connector):** Facilitates sharing and consumption of threat indicators.
 (AXLAP does not install MISP itself, but provides the OpenCTI connector for it).
 *   **Presentation Layer:**
     *   **AXLAP TUI (Text User Interface):** A single, curses-based interface providing access to all AXLAP capabilities.
 Runs on the host system.
+    *   **Web Interfaces:** Arkime and OpenCTI also have web interfaces for more detailed analysis and management.
 ## System Requirements

 *   **Target OS:** Ubuntu 20.04/22.04 LTS (recommended).
 BackBox Linux may also work but is less tested.